 Human rights are rights everyone is entitled to regardless of where they come from or what they believe.

 We should be free to choose who we love and what we believe as long as it’s not against the law or infringes upon others’ rights.
+Relationships and families are not homogeneous.
+They are as varied as the colors in a crayon box.

 However, some individuals believe that what they believe should be the standard for all.
 This is flawed and extremist thinking.
 Unapologetically biased people with extremist views shouldn’t hold public office.